Mohawk College Research Ethics Board Disruption Notice – UPDATE January 18, 2022

 TCPS 2 exempts from REB review quality assurance activities on the basis that such studies do not meet the TCPS 2 definition for research when those activities are “used exclusively for assessment, management or improvement purposes” (Article 2.5).
-Such activities may, however, raise ethical issues that would benefit from careful consideration by an individual or a body, other than the REB.

 The A pRoject Ethics Community Consensus Initiative (ARECCI) web-based Ethics Screening Tool can help you determine whether your study requires review by the MCREB.